GSA/fpki-guides/_announcements/02_google_ct.md

 {% include alert-info.html content="At this time, the Federal PKI Certification Authorities used by most federal agencies for **intranet** TLS/SSL certificates do not support Certificate Transparency logging requirements. " %}

 Upcoming changes to Chrome could impact your agency.
-Chrome will enforce Certificate Transparency on all TLS/SSL certificates starting on April 30, 2018.
-This means that all TLS/SSL certificates that are issued after April 30, 2018, and that validate to a publicly trusted Root Certificate Authority (CA) certificate must appear in a CT log.
-In addition, website operators must serve proof of the CT log inclusion (i.e., a signed timestamp).
+Chrome will enforce Certificate Transparency for all TLS/SSL certificates starting on April 30, 2018.
+This means that all TLS/SSL certificates that are issued after April 30, 2018, and which validate to a publicly trusted Root Certificate Authority (CA) certificate must appear in a CT log.
+In addition, website operators must serve proof of the CT log inclusion (i.e., a signed certificate timestamp).

 {% include alert-info.html content="All popular browsers plan to deploy CT in their product roadmaps.
 A more complete timeline will be posted on this site as dates and deployment timelines become known. " %}